The Sky of Mei Mei – (2) – The Thunder Storm

-From a jolly happy, light hearted and even naughty kid, Mei Mei was descending gradually into a slouchy, skinny, flat-bodied being who came unwillingly to the edge of loosing her mind!
-She had no one to cast a glance of admiration her way, nor had she any boy to show her some appreciation.
-She was mute and deaf!
-She could only see herself as a Chinese paper mask, stuck to the front of her head!
-On this dull and motionless face, the flicker from her eyes was now dying down.
-The huge, speaking, Dan Feng eyes were like a dam that was about to burst!
-Deep in this pair of eyes there lay a strong will to be liked, appreciated, and loved; behind this breathless mask, shined silently her desire to be kissed by a boy, or even by her father!
+From a jolly, happy and even naughty kid, Mei Mei was descending gradually into a slouchy, skinny, flat-bodied little girl who was coming unwillingly to the edge of losing her mind!
+She had no one to cast a glance of admiration her way, nor had she any boy to talk to.
+She became mute and deaf!
+She could only see herself as a Chinese paper mask stuck to her face!
+On this exterior motionless face, the flicker from her eyes was now dying down.
+The huge, speaking, Dan Feng* eyes were like a dam that was about to burst!
+Deep in her eyes there lay a strong will to be liked, appreciated, and loved; behind this breathless mask, shined silently her desire to be kissed by a boy, or even by her father!
 Her already slim flat body extended her shy limbs towards nowhere for nutrition to grow into a wishfully wonderful woman.

 She did not know when her parents began arguing and fighting.
-She believed that it started with one single incident of water damage; the pipes were so old, and the lack of maintenance meant that they leaked whenever they had chances.
-The bathroom walls were showing black moisture in the corners and so were those of the unit downstairs because of the constant leaking and soaking.
+She believed that it started with one single incident of water damage in the bathroom.
+The pipes were so old, and the lack of maintenance meant that they leaked whenever they had chances.
+The bathroom walls were showing black moisture in the corners and so were those of the unit downstairs.
 The downstairs tenants even came up at one point to yell at her parents because of the leak.

 And yet, living in that inglorious flat with moisture was nothing, compared to hearing the Cantonese owner undermine her father by threatening to expose the alleged “secret” of the first four months he was there.
 He was probably the one who started all the misery for Mei Mei’s parents; he had told Mei Mei’s mom that her father had lived with a lover while she was still in China.